Small investors now control 33% of US home sales—the highest in 5 years. With inventory up and rates down, 2025 is your buying window.

 The U.S. continues to face a supply crunch.
 Estimates suggest a national shortfall of 4 to 7 million homes, especially in high-demand metros, due to decades of under-building and zoning restrictions.
 While new construction (1.6+ million units annually) and demographic shifts, like aging baby boomers freeing up homes, may gradually ease shortages by 2030, regional supply issues are likely to endure.

 Despite recent cooling, home prices remain elevated, often outpacing income growth.
-Mortgage rates still hover in the mid-6% range, well above the 3–4% pandemic-era lows, keeping many homeowners “locked in” on low-rate mortgages and reluctant to sell.
+Mortgage rates are still well above the 3–4% pandemic-era lows, keeping many homeowners “locked in” on low-rate mortgages and reluctant to sell.
 This limits housing mobility and keeps traditional buyers on the sidelines.

 Economic uncertainty from tariffs to shifting policy rhetoric has depressed buyer sentiment.
 Many households are delaying large purchases like home moves, further widening the gap between supply and demand.